 When can Liverpool win the Premier League title?

-The Reds’ win over City put them 11 points ahead of Arsenal with just 11 games left to play
+The Reds’ win over Newcastle put them 13 points ahead of Arsenal

 Your support helps us to tell the story